Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

 Please accept our humble obeisances.
 All glories to Sri Guru and Gauranga.

-We think that you are all gratefully aware that Srila Gurudeva, Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja, has translated, written, and published so many authoritative, awe-inspiring, and soul-transformational literatures.
-We are enthusiastic to share with you that another book has just been released, with excerpts from his lectures, letters, and darsans, regarding the propagating all His other books.
-Many excerpts from Srila Gurudeva's hari-katha on this subject, can also be found on: www.gvpbookdistribution.com
+Srila Srila Gurudeva, Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja, has translated, written, and published so many authoritative, awe-inspiring, and soul-transformational literatures.
+The Soul of Book Distribution is another awe-inspiring book.
+It has excerpts from his lectures, letters, and darsans, regarding the propagating all His other books.
+Many excerpts from Srila Gurudeva's hari-katha on this subject, can also be found on: www.gvpbookdistribution.com.
+To download the full book, click here.

 The following is Chapter One and some of Chapter Two of "The Soul of Book Distribution"]